adafruit/Adafruit_WICED_Arduino/README.md

 ## Arduino Setup

-- Create a 'hardware' folder in `~/Documents/Arduino` if it doesn't already exist
+- Create a 'hardware' folder in `~/Documents/Arduino` (OS X) or 'My Documents/Arduino' (Windows) if it doesn't already exist
 - Clone this repo to the root of the hardware folder
 ```
 git clone git@github.com:adafruit/Adafruit_WICED_Arduino.git